antonreshetov/vue-eva-icons/README.md

 ### Global

-To use in your project, just import vfc and install into Vue.
+To use in your project, just import vue-eva-icon and install into Vue.

 ```js
 import Vue from 'vue'